jacklightChen/spectrum/README.md

 This build command will compile and link the main library along with several executables.

-The executable the we use is called bench.
-The basic usage is:
+The generated executable is called `bench`.
+Its basic usage is as follows:

 ```sh
 ./build/bench [PROTOCOL] [WORKLOAD] [BENCH TIME]
 ```

-Example:
+For example:

 ```sh
 ./build/bench Spectrum:36:9973:COPYONWRITE Smallbank:1000000:0 2s